Depo-Provera Contraceptive (Intramuscular)

 Call your doctor or pharmacist for instructions.

-You must have this shot every 12 to 14 weeks to prevent pregnancy.
+You must have your shot of Depo-Provera CI® contraceptive injection) or Depo-Subq Provera 104® every 12 to 14 weeks to prevent pregnancy.
 If you do not get another shot after 14 weeks, talk with your doctor.
 You may need to use another form of birth control and wait until your next menstrual period before starting the shots again.

-It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly and does not cause unwanted effects.
+It is very important that your doctor check your progress at regular visits when you are using Depo-Provera CI® (contraceptive injection) or Depo-Subq Provera 104® to make sure this medicine is working properly.
 These visits will usually be every 3 months, but some doctors require them more often.
 Your doctor will check your blood pressure once a year.
+Blood tests may be needed to check for unwanted effects.

 This medicine may cause your bones to lose calcium, which can lead to osteoporosis (thin or weak bones).
 This calcium loss could continue the whole time you are receiving this medicine.
 Your bones should start to rebuild calcium after you stop using this medicine.
 This is more of a concern if you are a teenager, smoke or drink alcohol regularly, have other bone problems, anorexia nervosa (an eating disorder), a family history of osteoporosis, or use other medicines that also affect your bones (such as steroids or medicine to treat seizures).